 For adults (ages 18 and older), a similar program exists called "Eagle Flights."
 Flying Start is a variation on the Eagles flights and includes a presentation about EAA and the chapter.
 Chapter 563 has not been active in either program, but notice will be given below if this changes.

-The schedule for 2021 was cancelled due to the pandemic, but flights should resume in the spring of 2022.
+The schedule has been limited during the pandemic, but flights should resume in the spring of 2023.

 We use EAA's registration system for Young Eagles flights.
 A similar system is available for Eagles and Flying Start events, and while Chapter 563 is not planning for these, the site can help you locate one at other chapters.

-Each year the chapter provides scholarship funding to students pursuing a career in aviation at local colleges, such as Lincoln Land.
+Each year the chapter provides scholarship funding to students pursuing a career in aviation at local colleges, such as Lincoln Land and Lewis University.

 Chapter 563 has in the past sponsored an aviation Explorers Post for local youth.
 Many years this group would travel to Oshkosh, WI in July to help prepare the grounds for EAA's main fly-in.
 Recently, though, not enough kids have signed up (the minimum number is five), but if you are interested, contact us by e-mail.
 Instead, the chapter has been working with the Flight Club at Dunlap High School.